-If you have an edition of Windows that doesn't play DVDs, you can upgrade to an edition that does play them or install a DVD playback app.
+If you have an edition of Windows that doesn't play DVDs, you can upgrade to an edition that does play them or install a DVD playback application.

 Windows 8.1 or Windows RT 8.1

-Windows 8.1 and Windows 8.1 Pro don't come with DVD movie playback capability.
+Windows 8.1 and Windows 8.1 Pro don't come with DVD playback capability.
 If you're running Windows 8.1 or Windows 8.1 Pro, you can search for a DVD player app in the Windows Store (learn more about the Windows Store).
-If you have Windows 8.1 Pro, you can also buy the Windows 8.1 Media Center Pack that includes DVD playback.
+If you have Windows 8.1 Pro, you can also buy the Windows 8.1 Media Center Pack, which includes DVD playback.

 If you already have a player and are having problems with a codec, see Codecs: Frequently asked questions.

-If you're running Windows 7 Home Basic or Windows 7 Starter, you can upgrade to Windows 7 Home Premium, Ultimate, or Enterprise to add full DVD capability or buy and install a compatible DVD movie player app.
+If you're running Windows 7 Home Basic or Windows 7 Starter, you can upgrade to Windows 7 Home Premium, Ultimate or Enterprise to add full DVD capability, or buy and install a compatible DVD player application.

 Windows Vista and Windows XP

 If you're running Windows Vista Home Basic, Enterprise or Business, or any edition of Windows XP, see